The Pre-charge stage of your case is extremely important - our specialist lawyers are here to make sure that you get the right result.

 Frequently asked questions

-If I answer no comment, will I definitely be charged?
+If I answer no comment, will I be charged?

 Will I get my computer/tablet/phone back?